London Flat, London Sharp

 London Flat, London Sharp is an album by Dave Brubeck.
 It was recorded in 2004 and contains quartet performances of new and previously recorded pieces, most of which were written by Brubeck.

 Recording and music

 The album was recorded in January 2004.
 In addition to Brubeck on piano, the musicians were Bobby Militello on alto saxophone, Michael Moore on bass, and Randy Jones on drums.
-Militello plays flute on "Yes, We All Have Our Cross to Bear".
+Militello plays flute on "Steps to Peace".

 The material is a mix of old and new compositions, most of them written by Brubeck.
 For the title track, "Brubeck's left hand moves chromatically down the scale in flats as his right simultaneously moves up in sharps at a brisk tempo".
 "To Sit and Dream" is taken from "Hold Fast to Dreams", a Brubeck composition based on the poems of Langston Hughes.
 "Ballad of the Rhine" dates back to the 1940s, when Brubeck was in the military.